louisremi/Activable/README.md

 </div>
 ```

-Since Activable uses a global event listeners, once the components are appropriately styled with CSS they are fully functional: **no need to initialize them with JS**, ever.
+Since Activable uses a global event listener, once the components are appropriately styled with CSS they are fully functional: **no need to initialize them with JS**, ever.

 Demo
 ====